-Provision a cluster in Armada with <x> worker nodes.
-Create Kubernetes controllers for deploying the containers in worker nodes, the Armada infrastructure pulls the Docker images from IBM Bluemix Docker registry to create containers.
-We tried deploying an application container and running a logmet agent (see Reading and displaying logs using logmet container, below) inside the containers that forwards the application logs to an IBM cloud logging service.
+Provision a cluster in IBM Cloud Kubernetes Service with <x> worker nodes.
+Create Kubernetes controllers for deploying the containers in worker nodes, the IBM Cloud Kubernetes Service infrastructure pulls the Docker images from IBM Cloud Container Registry to create containers.
+We tried deploying an application container and running a logmet agent (see Reading and displaying logs using logmet container, below) inside the containers that forwards the application logs to an IBM Cloud logging service.
 As part of the process, YAML files are used to create a controller resource for the UrbanCode Deploy (UCD).
 UCD agent is deployed as a DaemonSet controller, which is used to connect to the UCD server.
 The whole process of deployment of application happens in UCD.
 To support the application for public access, we created a service resource to interact between pods and access container services.
 For storage support, we created persistent volume claims and mounted the volume for the containers.

 Reading and displaying logs using logmet container:

 Logmet is a cloud logging service that helps to collect, store, and analyze an application’s log data.
 It also aggregates application and environment logs for consolidated application or environment insights and forwards them.
 Metrics are transmitted with collectd.
 We chose a model that runs a logmet agent process inside the container.
 The agent takes care of forwarding the logs to the cloud logging service configured in containers.

 The application pod mounts the application logging directory to the storage space, which is created by persistent volume claim, and stores the logs, which are not lost even when the pod dies.
 Kibana is an open source data visualization plugin for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.